 Note that SPICE data catalogs can load SPICE meta-kernels, as shown in this example, as well as individual SPICE kernels.

-The version and name attributes are set to the current version of Cosmographia and the internal name of the catalog file.
+The version and name attributes are set to the catalog format/content version (must be “1.0”) and the internal name of the catalog file.

 The spiceKernels attribute lists the names of the SPICE kernels and/or meta-kernels to be used for the mission of interest.
 The total number of SPICE kernels is limited only by SPICE capabilities.
 Loading a large number of SPICE kernels (hundreds or thousands) lengthens loading time but normally does not affect visualization speed.
 Note the following: